 The village hall relies on enthusiastic volunteers, and volunteering at the hall is very much a social affair.
 No experience or specific amount of time is required, although a range of additional, more specific volunteering opportunities are updated regularly here: www.harmanscrosshall.co.uk/Roles-at-HXVH/

 If you’re interested in volunteering get in touch with Alison: firstname.lastname@example.org or call 07768 558341.

 The highlight of the year for the village is the Harman’s Cross Field Day and Horse Show – a traditional village fair.

 Picture credit: Harman’s Cross village hall

-The annual Field Day & Fayre attracts over two thousand visitors each year and raises vital funds for the village hall.
+The annual Field Day & Fayre attracts over two thousand visitors each year and raises vital funds for the hall.